daywiss/permits/README.md

 ```

 ##Set
 Multiple ways to set new permissions, they all trigger on change callback.

-`permits.set(userid,resourceid,action,allowed)`
-`permits.allow(userid,resourceid,action)`
-`permits.deny(userid,resourceid,action)`
-`permits.clear(userid,resourceid,action)`
+Type is optional and defaults to
+the either the default type, or the custom type.

+`permits.set(userid,resourceid,action,allowed,type)`
+`permits.allow(userid,resourceid,action,type)`
+`permits.deny(userid,resourceid,action,type)`
+`permits.clear(userid,resourceid,action,type)`

 ##Get
 Gets full permissions object.

-`permits.get(userid,resourceid,action)`
+Type is optional to override the default type.

+`permits.get(userid,resourceid,action,type)`

 ##Can
 Get a true, false or null answer for if a user can do something on a resource.
+Type is optional to override default type.

-`var result = permits.can(userid,resourceid,action)`
+`var result = permits.can(userid,resourceid,action,type)`

 ##Queries
 There are many helper queries to get lists of permissions.
 These iterate over the entire structure, scoped to the resource type.

-`permits.getByUser(userid)`
-`permits.getByResource(resourceid)`
-`permits.getByUserAndResource(userid,resourceid)`
-`permits.getByUserAndAction(userid,action)`
-`permits.getByResourceAndAction(resourceid,action)`
+Type is optional
+to override the default type.

+`permits.getByUser(userid,type)`
+`permits.getByResource(resourceid,type)`
+`permits.getByUserAndResource(userid,resourceid,type)`
+`permits.getByUserAndAction(userid,action,type)`
+`permits.getByResourceAndAction(resourceid,action,type)`

 - returns - An array of permission objects, or an emtpy array if none are found.